Environmental Risk Management

 Medium Risk

-Extreme weather such as flooding and fire caused property damage and business disruption.
+The risk of extreme weather events, such as flooding and fire, that cause property damage and business disruption.

-• To avoid significant interruptions to business operations from floods or fire events, higher costs may be incurred to weatherproof the assets and business.
+• Higher costs may be incurred to weatherproof the assets and business.

-• AA REIT is carefully monitoring the risks and reviewing insurance plans and processes to ensure adequate coverage for critical assets.
+• AA REIT reviews insurance plans in line with our climate risk assessment to ensure adequate coverage for critical assets.

-• AA REIT is incorporating risks associated physical risk in the Due Diligence (DD) process for future acquisitions.
+• AA REIT considers physical risks in the Due Diligence (“DD”) process for future acquisitions.

 Chronic